Test Drive Unlimited 2: Technical issues

 At release, the game suffered from a series of reoccurring bugs, particularly on PC, which can seriously affect gameplay, and which prompted the studio to disable the multiplayer functionality due to connection and server issues.
 General issues included: server blackouts, repeatedly dropped connections, inability to add friends in-game, and many other advertised online features malfunctioning or not functioning at all.
 Several patches have been released to resolve the issues, as well as several free or fee-based downloadable content packages and individual items (i.e., new missions, cars).
 The initial download is free but the virtual vehicles carry a real-world cost in the form of in-game 'tokens' obtainable for real money.
 For the PC version of the game, the price was set at 80 Atari tokens each, and the smallest amount of 'Atari tokens' available for purchase is a bundle of 400 tokens for US$5.

 There have been many bugs reported in the game, and across all gaming platforms for which the game was released.
 These include, but are not limited to: corrupted saved game files issue which ultimately forces the player to forfeit all accumulated in-game assets and current progress by having to start the game anew under a newly created profile.
 Also reported frequently are issues with the multiplayer functions, such as players being unable to connect to each other.
 These server issues also prevent anyone trying to start the game in "connected mode" or connected to Xbox Live or PlayStation Network.
 A patch has been released to fix some of these issues, including the activation of the Club feature, which was disabled to correct exploits in the system.
 On the same day the patch was released for the PC, Atari sent console patches to both Microsoft and Sony for approval.

 On 10 March 2011, Atari had announced that save corruption fixes for the PlayStation 3 and Xbox 360 would go live on the next day.
 However, just as it was for the previous iteration of Test Drive Unlimited, the patches never did seem to be fully successful in addressing the issues and fixing the glitches and bugs encountered by players.

 As of 8 October 2012, players across all platforms were still reporting problems.
 Atari also stated that additional patches for both consoles would be available 14 March 2011.
 After this update, Xbox 360 users began to have network and server issues.
 The PlayStation 3 patch was released three day later, giving access to MyTDULife and Clubs.

 Sequel

 A third Test Drive Unlimited game, officially known as Test Drive Unlimited Solar Crown, was announced on 7 July 2020.
-Unlike the two previous games, it is being developed by Kylotonn (under the name KT Racing) and published by Nacon.
+Unlike the two previous games, it is being developed by Kylotonn (under the KT Racing banner) and published by Nacon.
 The game's location is set to take place on Hong Kong Island and later expanded to Ibiza on 24 December 2024, following the game's second season update.
 The game was released on 12 September 2024.